yvt/openspades/README.md

 ### On Windows (with Visual Studio)
 1. Get the required software.
   * CMake 2.8+
-  * *Visual Studio 2013 Express* or *Visual Studio 2015*
+  * *Visual Studio 2015*
-    * VS2015 in currently in experimental support, but should work fine
+    * VS2013 is no longer supported, but might work
 2. Grab the source code:
   * From a release: https://github.com/yvt/openspades/releases
   * Latest development version (0.1.0): https://github.com/yvt/openspades/archive/master.zip